emmajanedrews/base-template/_posts/2017-12-22-how-to-come-out-on-top-in-a-multiple-offer-situation.md

 ---
 layout: post
-title: How to Come out on Top in a Multiple-Offer Situation
+title: How to Come out on Top in a Multiple Offer Situation
-date: 2017-12-22 15:28:17
+date: 2017-12-22 15:28:00
 tags:
   - Home Seller Tips
 excerpt: >-